exercism/php/concepts/basic-syntax/about.md

 $count = 1 // Asssigned an integer value of 1
 $count = 2 // Re-assigned a new value to the variable

-$count = false // You may assign any type to a variable
+$count = false // You may assign any value type

-$message = "Success!" // Strings can be created by enclosing the character within single `'` or double `"` quotes.
+// Strings can be created by enclosing the characters
+// within single `'` quotes or double `"` quotes.
+$message = "Success!"
 ```

 ## Code organization